auth0-blog/sample-nodeserver-dinos/README.md

 The following public `GET` requests are currently available:

-`GET` Route: `/api/dinosaurs` returns an array of dinosaur names with pronunciations, ie:
+`GET` Route: `/api/dinosaurs` returns an array of dinosaur objects with IDs, names, and pronunciations, ie:

 ```
 ...